 See last month's New York Times for a sample diagram of this "influence space."

 Meta-data on physicians' professional networks is a potent tool for disseminating medical progress, but may also promote dubious drug products to influential but greedy docs, depending on who is using the tool.
 Medical ethics watchdogs could use these tools to know which powerful docs to keep an eye on.

-Activate N's business can seem like the online espionage done by the U.S. government and exposed this month.
+Activate Networks' business can seem like the online espionage done by the U.S. government and exposed this month by Edward Snowden.
 Except that, as C.E.O.
 Dr. Larry Miller is quick to point out, "All of this data is publicly available."
-Activate N's meta-data is volunteered by client companies, not taken secretly like the N.S.A.'s.
-And in the case of email-traffic social maps, as with the N.S.A.'s snooping, researchers look only at who is mailing whom, when, and from where, not at the content of the messages.
+Activate Networks' meta data is volunteered by client companies, not taken secretly like the N.S.A.'s.
+And in the case of email traffic social maps, as with the N.S.A.'s snooping, researchers look only at who is mailing whom, when, and from where, not at the content of the messages.

 These organically formed social webs, Miller says, rarely reflect the structure of the corporate hierarchy: People form friendships and alliances across boundaries of rank and pay-grade, and the most powerful or highly paid member of the company is not often the most influential in terms of contacts.
 Knowing a company's organic social patterns can help management decide how to disseminate information best.

 The company’s social network analysis tools identify key doctors by the breadth and depth of their professional ties.
 The link between two docs is the number of patient referrals they share: If I’m a family doctor and you’re an orthopedic surgeon, and I have 20 patients who always go to you for their broken bones, then we’ve got a connection strength of twenty; If you’re also the go-to surgeon for twenty other family docs, you’re an influential member of our network.